Skip to main content

 Course overview

-Within a flexible online learning environment, you will study with fellow students from different professional backgrounds who bring various valued perspectives.
-Our recovery-based courses are designed for workers in multiple settings where mental health knowledge is essential.
-These include nursing, occupational therapy, psychology and social work, as community support workers, peer support workers, consumer and carer consultants, rehabilitation workers, disability workers, housing officers, police liaison officers and people working in other mental health support roles.
+In a flexible online learning environment, you will study alongside fellow students from diverse professional backgrounds, each bringing valuable perspectives.
+Our recovery-based courses are designed for workers in various settings where mental health knowledge is essential.
+These include nursing, occupational therapy, psychology and social work, in roles as community support workers, peer support workers, consumer and carer consultants, rehabilitation workers, disability workers, housing officers, police liaison officers and people working in other mental health support roles.

-Successful graduates of the Master of Mental Health Practice are anticipated to enhance their opportunities for advancement in the mental health field.
-For some practitioners, this program may also be used to gain accreditation as mental health workers.
-Please check with your registration body to ensure eligibility for the program.
+It is anticipated that successful graduates of the Master of Mental Health Practice will enhance their opportunities for advancement in the mental health area.
+For some practitioners, this program may also be used towards accreditation as a mental health worker.
+Please check with your registration body for program eligibility.

 Key facts